 Lame servers.
-These are misconfigurations in remote servers, discovered by BIND 9 when trying to query delegation-only edns-disabled
+These are misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution.

+delegation-only

 Delegation only.
-Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a hint or stub zone declaration.
+Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a forward, hint or stub zone declaration.